What You Should Know

 The flesh of young specimens is soft and juicy at first.
 The mature fungus is very tough and leathery.

-Other names: Late Fall Polypore, Resinous Polypore, Benzoin Bracket, Smolokorka buková (Czech), Løv-tjæreporesvamp (Danish), Polypore fuligineux (French), Laubholzharzporling (German), Gyantás kérgestapló (Hungarian), Sørlig tjærekjuke (Norwegian), Smolucha bukowa (Polish), Ишнодерма смолистая/смолисто-пахучая/Трутовик смолистый (Russian), Smolokôrovka buková (Slovak), Sydlig sotticka (Swedish).
+Other names: Late Fall Polypore, Resinous Polypore, Benzoin Bracket, Smolokorka buková (Czech Republic), Løv-tjæreporesvamp (Danish), Polypore fuligineux (French), Laubholzharzporling (German), Gyantás kérgestapló (Hungarian), Sørlig tjærekjuke (Norwegian), Smolucha bukowa (Polish), Ишнодерма смолистая/смолисто-пахучая/Трутовик смолистый (Russian), Smolokôrovka buková (Slovak), Sydlig sotticka (Swedish).

 Saprobic on the deadwood of hardwoods; annual; causing a white rot that separates the annual rings in the wood and often smells of anise; appearing on recently fallen wood and on wood that has been down for several years, but not typically on well-rotted wood; growing alone, gregariously, or in overlapping clusters; usually appearing in fall; widely distributed in North America but more common in the Midwest and the eastern United States.